vonovak/react-navigation-header-buttons/README.md

 ## react-navigation-header-buttons

 This package will help you render buttons in the navigation bar and handle the styling so you don't have to.
-It tries to mimic the appearance of native navbar buttons. `HeaderButtons.Item` accepts `buttonWrapperStyle` prop which you may use to modify item alignment in case the default outcome does not fit your needs.
+It tries to mimic the appearance of native navbar buttons. `Item` accepts `buttonWrapperStyle` prop which you may use to modify item alignment in case the default outcome does not fit your needs.

 #### Demo App with Code Samples